 The heat leaves the oven and then when it’s closed again, the oven has to work to bring the heat back up and then you open it right back up to check again.

 On top of that, if you slam the door, or just close the oven door too hard, it could jostle the cake and that could cause it to fall as well.
-A jolt to the cake will pop all those nice little tiny air bubbles in the cake that’s caused it to rise.
+A jolt to the cake will pop all those nice little tiny air bubbles in the batter that’s caused it to rise.

 You’ll see your cake sink pretty soon after you slam that oven door.

-How to fix that: Be super careful not to open the door very much.
+How to prevent that: Be super careful not to open the door very much.
 Try to wait until around five minutes before the cake is supposed to be done to check it.
 Then when you check it, be careful not to leave the oven door open long and shut it softly.

 Adding too much leavening or just not measuring correctly: